Steve Earle: 2000–present

-In September 2007, Earle released his twelfth studio album, Washington Square Serenade, on New West Records.
-Earle recorded the album after relocating to New York City, and was his first use of digital audio recording.
-The album features Earle's then-wife, Allison Moorer, on "Days Aren't Long Enough" and "Down Here Below."
+In September 2007, Earle released his 12th studio album, Washington Square Serenade, on New West Records.
+Earle recorded the album after relocating to New York City, and this was his first use of digital audio recording.
+The album features Earle's then-wife, Allison Moorer, on "Days Aren't Long Enough" and "Down Here Below".
 The album includes Earle's version of Tom Waits' song "Way Down in the Hole" which was the theme song for the fifth season of the HBO series The Wire in which Earle appeared as a recovering drug addict and drug counselor named Walon (Earle's character appears in the first, fourth, and fifth seasons).
 In 2008, Earle produced Joan Baez's album Day After Tomorrow.
 Prior to their collaboration on Day After Tomorrow, Baez had covered two Earle songs, "Christmas in Washington" and "Jerusalem", on previous albums; "Jerusalem" had also become a staple of Baez' concerts.
 In the winter, he toured Europe and North America in support of Washington Square Serenade, performing both solo and with a disc jockey.

 On May 12, 2009, Earle released a tribute album, Townes, on New West Records.
 The album contained 15 songs written by Townes Van Zandt.
 Guest artists appearing on the album included Tom Morello of Rage Against the Machine, Moorer, and his son Justin.
 The album earned Earle a third Grammy award, again for best contemporary folk album.

 In 2010, Earle was awarded the National Coalition to Abolish the Death Penalty's Shining Star of Abolition award.
 Earle has recorded two other anti-death penalty songs: "Billy Austin", and "Ellis Unit One" for the 1995 film Dead Man Walking.

-In 2010–2011, Earle appeared in seasons 1 and 2 of the HBO show Treme as Harley Wyatt, a talented street musician who mentors another character.
+In 2010–2011, Earle appeared in seasons one and two of the HBO show Treme as Harley Wyatt, a talented street musician who mentors another character.

-Earle released his first novel and fourteenth studio album, both titled I'll Never Get Out of This World Alive after a Hank Williams song, in the spring of 2011.
+Earle released his first novel and 14th studio album, both titled I'll Never Get Out of This World Alive after a Hank Williams song, in the spring of 2011.
 The album was produced by T Bone Burnett and deals with questions of mortality with a "more country" sound than his earlier work.
-During the second half of his 2011 tour with The Dukes and Duchesses and Moorer, the drum kit was adorned with the slogan "we are the 99%" a reference to the Occupy movement of September 2011.
+During the second half of his 2011 tour with The Dukes and Duchesses and Moorer, the drum kit was adorned with the slogan "we are the 99%", a reference to the Occupy movement of September 2011.